-On 25 November 2013 ECHA received comments from the Registrant on the draft decision.
+On 22 November 2013 ECHA received comments from the Registrant on the draft decision.

 ECHA considered the Registrant's comments received.
-On basis of the comments and also due to the new information received on the other members of the category and relevant for the current decision, Section II (testing required) was amended.
+On basis of the comments, Section II was amended.
 The Statement of Reasons (Section III) was changed accordingly.

 On 6 March 2014 ECHA notified the Competent Authorities of the Member States of its draft decision and invited them pursuant to Article 51(1) of the REACH Regulation to submit proposals for amendment of the draft decision within 30 days of the receipt of the notification.